kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/kubeadm-join.md

  - Still protects against many network-level attacks.

- - The token can be generated ahead of time and shared with the master and worker nodes, which can then bootstrap in parallel without coordination.
+ - The token can be generated ahead of time and shared with the control plane and nodes, which can then bootstrap in parallel without coordination.
 This allows it to be used in many provisioning scenarios.

 **Disadvantages:**

- - If an attacker is able to steal a bootstrap token via some vulnerability, they can use that token (along with network-level access) to impersonate the master to other bootstrapping nodes.
+ - If an attacker is able to steal a bootstrap token via some vulnerability, they can use that token (along with network-level access) to impersonate the control plane to other bootstrapping nodes.
 This may or may not be an appropriate tradeoff in your environment.

 #### File or HTTPS-based discovery
-This provides an out-of-band way to establish a root of trust between the master and bootstrapping nodes.
+This provides an out-of-band way to establish a root of trust between the control plane and bootstrapping nodes.
 Consider using this mode if you are building automated provisioning using kubeadm.